 Basic tips before we begin giving the step by step for a fixed detachable provisional fabrication.

 - Have lab do it by taking closed tray impression in denture duplicated custom trays

 - We can convert an existing denture into the fixed detachable provisional.
 Several ways we can do this.
-From completely guided and pre-made final with Temp Basic and Gradia gum shade to more rudimentary like the OSU method here.
+From completely guided and pre-made final with Temp Basic and Gradia gum shade (check other PMMA temps) to more rudimentary like the OSU method here.